genesis-community/concourse-genesis-kit/MANUAL.md

 ## History

 2.0.0 was the first version to support Genesis 2.6 hooks and exodus data for addon scripts and `genesis info`.

+2.2.1 was the first version to incorporate Shout!